 While there’ll be no change to your monthly bill, plan type or contract period, the network that supplies your services will change.
 The ‘Services on the nbn network’ terms in the Home & Family section of Our Customer Terms will apply to your services once you’ve moved to the nbn network.
 Please see: Telstra.com.au/customer-terms/home-family/services-on-the-nbn

-The nbn network is replacing the existing communications network, which delivers home phone and broadband services in your area.
+The nbn network is replacing the existing communications network, which delivers home phone and internet services in your area.
 So if you want these services to keep working, you’ll need to transition to the nbn network when available.
-If you don’t move your services to the nbn network within the prescribed period, your home phone and broadband service will stop working.
+If you don’t move your services to the nbn network within the prescribed period, your home phone and internet service will stop working.